14th ICC MENA Conference on International Arbitration

 Participants are responsible for making their own travel arrangements and hotel reservations.

-A quota of rooms with preferential rates is however available at the Sofitel Downtown Dubai, where the event is taking place.
-Participants may make their reservations directly with the hotel by filling in this booking form and emailing it back directly to the hotel with 12th ICC MENA Conference – Room reservation form as the email subject line.
-Please note that all reservations must be guaranteed with a credit card.
+A small quota of rooms with preferential rates is however available at the Shangri-La hotel, where the event is taking place.
+Participants may make their reservations directly with the hotel via the link they will receive upon registration.
+All reservations must be guaranteed with a credit card.

 Working languages